 Is It Safe Yet To Get Your Physical Or A Dental Checkup?

-Many hospitals, clinics and dental offices in some places around the U.S. are beginning to open now for routine, preventative care that was postponed in the early days of the coronavirus pandemic.
+Many hospitals, clinics and dental offices in some places across the U.S. are beginning to open now for routine, preventative care that was postponed in the early days of the coronavirus pandemic.
 But still, patients wonder: Is it safe to go?

 Michael LeVasseur, a visiting assistant professor of epidemiology and biostatistics at Drexel University in Philadelphia, says a lot of his friends and family members have been asking him that question, along with other queries about the pandemic.
-So many questions, that he put together two YouTube videos to try to address them at once.
+So many questions that he put together two YouTube videos to try to address them at once.

 LeVasseur's general advice is to contact your doctor — the best advice for you may still vary, depending on your situation and where you live.
 But he says he's confident that physicians who are accepting patients will be cleaning their offices regularly and taking other precautions to prevent the spread of the coronavirus.